LiorZ/hdac8_thesis/thesis.rst

 ..
 ORA: the columns that you need: No.; Anchor (residue); Sampling - Perturbation size; Sampling - No. Decoys; Template; threshold value; Scoring function; Scoring Scheme (KS & Spearman p-values).
 In short, exactly as in the tables above, in particular include the p values.]

 .. table:: Summary of training set simulations.
-The Numbering is based on the calibration runs (see Table XX above).
+The Numbering is based on the calibration runs (see Table 5 above).

 	======		================	===============================	===========	===================
 	No.		Anchor (residue)	Sampling			Template	Scoring function